Now Shipping To 48 States!

 For this reason, getting your dog to the vet immediately is the best thing you can do for them.
 If your dog is treated quickly enough, you may be able to save them from significant damage to their kidneys or acute kidney failure.

 When you take your dog to the veterinarian after they've eaten a grape, the health center goes through a list of procedures.

 If it has been under two hours since your dog snacked on some grapes, the vet will immediately induce vomiting.
 This is done by using an emetic medicine or diluted hydrogen peroxide.
 After your pup has thrown up, the vet will usually feed them activated charcoal to absorb the remaining toxins in the stomach.

 If it has been over two hours since your dog ate grapes, they may be in a fatal condition.
 Your veterinarian will first check the state of your dog's kidneys, and by what they've noticed from that, may put your dog on medicine, antibiotics, or IV fluid to make sure their kidneys have a chance to heal.

 After your dog has eaten even one grape, there is a chance of lasting damage to its body, which is why it's so important to keep grapes away from your pet.

-While you should never feed your dog grapes, there are a handful of other human foods your dog would love to take a bite of!
+While you should never feed your dog grapes, there are a handful of other human foods your dogs would love to eat!
 Aside from being tasty, these fruits are healthy and can only benefit your dog- being the perfect snack for us humans and our dogs alike!